sososkxksodkd/Amogus/README.md

 end)

 RunService.Stepped:Connect(function()
-    if RyuConfig.Noclip or RyuConfig.AutoFarm or RyuConfig.AutoQuest then
+    if RyuConfig.Noclip or RyuConfig.AutoFarm then
         local char = LocalPlayer.Character
         if char then
             for _, v in pairs(char:GetChildren()) do